Aronnax9000/MamaSaidStringBand/lyrics/ColdDarkSea.md

 not if you that you'll ever stop complaining
 grass is surely greener
 when we make believe
-pack your cabins full of lies
+pack your cabinets full of lies
 about way things used to be

-And all those things seem so ?? everyday
+And all those things seem so ?? of the day
 don't have to paint the picture if i decide to stay
 truth of the matter is that I just can't let go
 love like yours comes only once